mong/shinyproxy/README.md

 ```
 Finally, bring up the updated _shinyproxy_ container:
 ```
-docker-compose up -d
+docker compose up -d
 ```

 Repeat the above steps on all nodes.

 ## Start and stop service
-To enable _shinyproxy_ use _docker-compose_ to start the relevant services in detached mode.
+To enable _shinyproxy_ use _docker compose_ to start the relevant services in detached mode.
 Move into the _shinyproxy_ directory and run:
 ```
-docker-compose up -d
+docker compose up -d
 ```

 To stop it do:
 ```
-docker-compose down
+docker compose down
 ```

 To bring the services down an up again in one go do:
 ```
-docker-compose restart
+docker compose restart
 ```

 For other options please consult [the docker compose docs](https://docs.docker.com/compose/).